cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

 Data Security
 -------------

-The Data Security describes the way an object is stored on the storage pool.
+Data security describes the way an object is stored in the storage pool.

 Each data security policy is derived from one of the supported security types.
-For the moment being, these are:
+For the moment, these are:

-* ``plain`` replication security (replicated data chunks)
+* ``plain``: replication security (replicated data chunks).

-* ``ec`` erasure coding security (data chunks + parity chunks)
+* ``ec``: erasure coding security (data chunks + parity chunks).

-By default, you have 3 data security policies available:
+By default, there are 3 data security policies available:

 .. code-block:: text